What makes a special build actually work

 Putting up posters in unexpected city spots and open walls is one of the earliest forms of guerrilla marketing.

 It started in the late 19th and early 20th century when artists and political movements used walls and utility boxes to spread their message cheaply and directly.
-In the the ’70s and ’80s the music scene adopted it: punk bands, hip-hop collectives, and club promoters turned the street into their billboard.
+In the ’70s and ’80s the music scene adopted it: punk bands, hip-hop collectives, and club promoters turned the street into their billboard.
 Nowadays you still can see a lot of cultural posters and unique label designs but it’s popular fashion brands too.

 Why posters?